 Exploring The Outdoors

 Outdoor Education is a cornerstone of the Chadwick experience.
 Beginning in kindergarten, our young students are introduced to the wonder and importance of nature.
 Each year, they’re exposed to more adventurous experiential learning, building priceless practical and personal skills along the way.
-Every Village student uses the Chadwick canyon as an outdoor classroom.
+Every Village student uses the Chadwick Canyon as an outdoor classroom and learns about gardening throughout the science curriculum.

-In the third grade, students take their first off-campus excursion to El Capitan north of Santa Barbara.
+In the third grade, students take their first off-campus excursion to El Capitan north of Santa Barbara (photo above).
 They learn how to be away from home, many for the first time, and have opportunities to connect with local California nature.
 The skills they build in the Lower School — grit, resilience and taking responsible risk — serve as the foundation for more extensive backpacking adventures in the Middle and Upper Schools.
-Learn more about the Village School outdoor education trips.